 Henri Grouès – l’Abbé Pierre – rests in a small cemetery in Esteville, a small village North of Rouen, in Normandy.
 At peace at last, (one would hope,) he is in good company, surrounded by several of his early companions and friends.
 At his request, his grave is anonymous, but it is easy to find, thanks to all the flowers left by visitors.

 L’Abbé Pierre (1912-2007): French patriot, human being.
 Led a life of action and service and knew a thing or two about giving.
+He is sorely missed.

 |Adieu, l’Abbé.
 On t’aimait bien.